ByteRookie/AGS_Service/README.md

 ## Configuration

-The integration is configured via `configuration.yaml`.
+The integration can be configured from Home Assistant's **Devices & Services** UI.
+Advanced users may still configure it via `configuration.yaml`.
 Here's an example configuration:

 New optional Value of disable_zone and override_content. disable_zone If set to True it will disable logic looking at zone.home